 Day 4: Start riding on the famous Needles Highway, and make your way to Custer State Park.
 Ride the park’s Wildlife Loop, hopefully catching a glimpse of some of South Dakota’s native wildlife.

-Day 5: Your final day on the trail.
+Day 5: Enjoy another day on the trail.
 Ride the final miles of the Mickelson Trail all the way to Deadwood, a true wild west town made famous by the murder of Wild Bill Hickok.

-Day 6: End your trip with a visit to Mount Rushmore, one of our nation’s most magnificent public works of art.
+Day 6: Savor your last bit of time on the Mickelson Trail and finish your trip with a visit to Mount Rushmore, one of our nation’s most magnificent public works of art.

 5 Breakfasts | 5 Lunches | 3 Dinners